viamrobotics/docs/docs/mobility/slam/cartographer/_index.md

 1. Enable data capture and configure your `cartographer` SLAM service

-   After installing your physical RPlidar and adding the `rplidar` module as outlined in the [requirements](#requirements) section, follow the steps below to enable data capture and add the `cartographer` module to your machine:
+   Follow the steps below to enable data capture and add the `cartographer` module to your machine:

    {{< tabs name="Create new map">}}
    {{% tab name="Config Builder" %}}